KenACollins/github-users-and-followers/README.md

-## Introduction

-I created this repository to show my source code as part of a coding challenge I was given by Ritani for the final step in their hiring process.

-The description of the coding challenge is below followed by Solution Details where I document the approach I took to solving the problem.

-## Coding Challenge
+## Specifications

-### Guidelines

-Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).

 ### Functional Spec

-Create an application that allows a user to search for a GitHub username.
-On a successful search return, display the user's GitHub handle, follower count, and a list of the user's followers (just the avatar is fine).
+The application allows a user to search for a GitHub username and get back metadata for that user and his or her followers.

+The solution encompasses the GitHub API documented here:  https://developer.github.com/v3/

-Since some users (e.g. mrdoob, holman, etc.) have many thousands of followers, GitHub only returns a portion of the followers with each request.
-Create a "load more" button that, when clicked, fetches the next payload of followers.
-This button should persist until there are no more pages of followers to fetch.
+On return from a successful search of one GitHub user, the screen displays the found GitHub user (avatar, username, follower count) along with a list of that user's followers (just username and avatar).
+Since some users (e.g. mrdoob, holman, etc.) have many thousands of followers, GitHub only returns a portion of the followers with each request (at time of this writing, the cap is 30 followers).
+In these situations, a "load more" button is displayed that when clicked fetches the next payload of followers.
+This button persists until there are no more pages of followers to fetch.

-Information on the GitHub API is available here:  https://developer.github.com/v3/

-The UX/UI is totally up to you.
-If you like, get creative and add additional features a user might find useful!

 ### Technical Spec

-The front‐end should ideally be a single page app with a single index.html linking to external JS/CSS/etc.
+The front‐end is implemented in React as a single page application (SPA) with just one index.html linking to external JS and CSS.
-Please take take this opportunity to demonstrate your CSS3 and HTML5 knowledge.
-Please use ReactJS to complete the coding challenge.

-### Host It!

-When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, etc.).

-## Solution Details
+## Implementation Details

 ### Cloud Hosting

-This project is hosted on Heroku at URL https://shrouded-brook-46780.herokuapp.com/.
+Try out the application!
+It is currently up and running on cloud host provider Heroku at URL https://shrouded-brook-46780.herokuapp.com/.

 In case you are unfamiliar with Heroku, they assign ridiculous subdomains to each project when you are using a free account as I am.
 This is where "shrouded-brook-46780" comes from.

-### Components
+### Design

-I coded the solution in React and created the following components:
+I coded the solution in React, creating the following components:

 #### App